This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

 How To Start Tracking Your Menstrual Cycle

-The 2 most helpful tools to use when tracking your period are:
+The 2 most helpful tools to use when it comes to tracking your period are:

-- it helps you track more than just your period.
-It takes into account your entire cycle and factors that might influence it.
+Period apps track more than just your period.
+They take into account your entire cycle and factors that might influence it.

-- You also get a good view on the consistency of your period.
-Is it thicker, thin, does it have blood clots?
+You also get a good view of the consistency of your period.
+Is it thicker or thinner than usual? does it have blood clots?

-Once you’re equipped with these two things, it’s basically feeding Clue with your information every day and especially when you’re menstruating, take a couple of seconds to look at your flow before you flush it down the toilet (in case you use a menstrual cup of course).
-Tracking only takes a couple of minutes of your time, but will offer you life-changing benefits.
+Once you’re equipped with these two things, take a couple of seconds to look at your flow before you flush it down the toilet (if you use a menstrual cup of course).
+Make a note on your period tracking app of what you see and how you feel.
+Tracking only takes a couple of minutes of your time, but it will offer you life-changing benefits.